eschutz/atom-console/README.md

 ## Usage

 Toggle `atom-console` with `alt-ctrl-x`, then enter any command specified within Atom.
-To see all available commands, open the developer console and type `atom.commands.registeredCommands`.
+To see all available commands, open `atom-console` and type 'help'.
+To search for commands, type 'find'.

 Currently included non-Atom commands include `[lang]-mode` and `package-install`.
 For more information see the [commands](#commands) section.